-It is not the responsibility of those working with young people and to decide that child abuse has occurred but it is their responsibility to recognise and act on any concerns by
+It is not the responsibility of those working with children and young people to decide that child abuse has occurred but it is their responsibility to recognise and act on any concerns by reporting any incident to the British Taekwondo Council's Safeguarding Officer and completing an Incident Referral Report Form for referral to the appropriate authority.
+(See Appendix M for an example copy of an Incident Report form.)